Two people injured following Perimeter Drive shooting

 BATON ROUGE - Deputies are responding to a shooting that left two people injured Saturday afternoon.

 According to emergency crews, two people have been transported to a local hospital.
+Both injuries are believed to be non-life threatening.

 Details are limited at this time.
 This is an updating story.